Who is Justin Johnson, the man wanted in Young Dolph’s murder?

 Some sources have reported that Johnson is a Memphis rapper who goes by the name “Straight Drop.”
 When we asked a law enforcement source for confirmation, they directed us to Straight Droppp’s Instagram page.

-The Federal Bureau of Prisons said that Johnson was sentenced in the Western District of Tennessee and served time in prison from March 11, 2019 until he was released from BOP custody on May 25, 2021.
+The Federal Bureau of Prisons said that Johnson was sentenced in the Western District of Tennessee and served time in prison from March 11, 2019 until he was released from a Louisiana facility on May 25, 2021 for good conduct.

 Court records show that in January 2017, an 18-year-old Johnson was involved in a shooting that injured three people at Billy Hardwick’s All-Star Lanes in East Memphis.
 Police said a fight broke out at the bowling alley just before midnight, and Johnson grabbed an assault rifle from outside and fired into a crowd, hitting three people before escaping with his girlfriend.